Home | The Boat | First Mate | Admiral | Guestbook

 Gosh, it would be good to have enough power generation to run one of those RV rooftop air-conditioning units without the Kubota engine or a generator running.

 That's a maybe someday item for me.
-If I were tied long-term to a dock I'd definitely want an air conditioner aboard here in Florida.
+If I were tied long-term to a dock I would definitely want an air conditioner aboard here in Florida.
 It gets h-o-t.

 I study innovations and imagine ways the new